whitebox-co/code-challenge/README.md

 1) Create a NodeJS server that has 2 endpoints.
 GetMany should return the entire list of fake products.
 GetSingle should accept an ID, and return just that 1 product.

-2) Create a SPA which wires up the static HTML given in the repo (You can use (or not) any framework you're comfortable with).
+2) Create an SPA which wires up the static HTML given in the repo (You can use (or not) any framework you're comfortable with).

 3) "Wire up" includes any search, sort or filters you see on the page.